emrp/emrp2018_Moers_Trashbins/DatabaseSetup.md

 + Location
 + Device

 The reason being, the information about the locations of the bins are given to us from the customer.
-Also, the devices registered in TTN console needs to be
+Also, the devices registered in TTN console needs to be registered in the database as well.

+### 1.3.1 Insert Scripts

+Once, the database schema is setup, the input (.xls) file from the customer is pre-processed to adju
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTM3NTk4NDY3LC00NDMxMDExMjAsLTc5Mj
-g4OTk2MywtNjA1Nzc0NzY3LC00MDEwMzc3NDIsLTI0MDQyODk2
-Niw3MTUzMDA0ODIsNTc4NTc0NjY2XX0=
+eyJoaXN0b3J5IjpbLTEwNjY4NzA2NzMsLTQ0MzEwMTEyMCwtNz
+kyODg5OTYzLC02MDU3NzQ3NjcsLTQwMTAzNzc0MiwtMjQwNDI4
+OTY2LDcxNTMwMDQ4Miw1Nzg1NzQ2NjZdfQ==
 -->